igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 This set of menus allows the user to set a Go-To point and have CARRT then autonomously drive to that Go-To point.
-The Go-To point can be entered either relative to CARRT's current orientation and position or in absolute North and East coordiantes measured from CARRT's current position.
+The Go-To point can be entered either relative to CARRT's current orientation and position or in absolute North and East coordinates measured from CARRT's current position.

 The options under this menu are: